 Implantation occurs when a fertilized egg attaches to the lining of your uterus.
 It happens one to two weeks after conception.

-A miscarriage is the loss of a pregnancy.
-Most miscarriages take place during the first trimester.
 It often happens before the person is aware of the pregnancy, so it can be difficult to differentiate between a particularly heavy period and a miscarriage.

 An early period usually isn’t a sign of anything serious.
 But if you’re in severe pain or discomfort, you should see your doctor.

-You should also seek immediate medical attention if you’ve experienced a miscarriage, or suspect that you have.
+You should also seek immediate medical attention if you’ve experienced a miscarriage or suspect that you have.

 If you aren’t experiencing any severe symptoms, you may be able to regulate things at home.
 Consider tracking your periods for the next two to three months to see how your timing, flow, and other symptoms compare.